Say hi to Snapchat and Specs, your secret AR 'gateway drug'

 "It is a gateway drug to more AR," said Jim Merrick, chipmaker Qualcomm's marketing director for internet of things products.
 "It's the wearability of [Spectacles], and it doesn't have the Google Glass creepiness factor."

 That could position Snap to be an unexpected leader in a new technology that some, like Apple CEO Tim Cook, predict could be bigger than virtual reality.
-And that means Snap, down the road, could touch more facets of your life than its trademark disappearing selfies.
+And that means Snap, down the road, could touch more facets of your life than simply your fascination with its trademark disappearing selfies.

 Lenses > Pokemon Go